The Brain Pathways

 Dr. Sinha, the psychologist, welcomed them warmly.
 Meera started speaking first.

 “Doctor, my husband is a workaholic.
-He is never home.
+He is never at home.
 Even when he is, he is busy with his phone or laptop.
 Our children are growing up without their father.
 I feel like I am alone in this marriage.
 He only comes home to sleep.”
 Her voice broke, and she wiped her tears.

 Antaru looked down, feeling guilty.
 He had never seen it from her perspective.
 He had always believed he was doing his duty by providing for them.